-This year with our new intention to take the kids outside as much as possible Wild we decided June we better invest in some outdoor clothes for the kids.
+This year with our new intention to take the kids outside as much as possible we decided to invest in some outdoor clothes for the kids.
 We took the kids to Mountain Equipment Co-op and went wild.
 We bought fleece long sleeves, leggings, thicker pants, jackets, rain jackets & pants, mitts and wool hats.
 We spent more money on that shopping trip than we had spent on kids clothes before.

-We do San Francisco 49ers Jerseys forget how much something cost and we appreciate having all the warm clothes.
+We do forget how much something cost and we appreciate having all the warm clothes.
 The kids love them, in fact I think that is all they have worn for the past month.
 I’m hoping they will still fit next year (yes I know that is wishful thinking).
-Hopefully they will at least fit for our summer trip to the Yukon, where we might experience some Arctic summer nights which feel more like our Pacific cheap nba jerseys North West winter weather.
-In the meantime our new outdoor winter Coming clothes are get helping us get outside and stay outside longer.
+Hopefully they will at least fit for our summer trip to the Yukon, where we might experience some Arctic summer nights which feel more like our Pacific North West winter weather.
+In the meantime our new outdoor winter clothes are helping us get outside and stay outside longer.